 You will find out here which component (driver) of your service positively or negatively influences satisfaction.
 It is a clear information about what you should handle in the first place.
 It is also a perfect criterion to filter results.
 If you are receiving too many opinions every day you can set rules which will transfer reviews with low NPS results and/or in a specific driver.
 In the case of opinions from clients who are dissatisfied with customer service the analysis falls on a person directly responsible for your customer service department.
 You don’t need to handle it.
 You just delegate the right results to the right people who have adequate competencies to solve the problem.

 The 3 questions are enough.
 Don’t try to cram more, you don’t need them.
 You already know what is your customer satisfaction level, you know why it is like it is and you know what influenced it.
-Further questions make unnecessary confusion and decrease response rate.
-You asked 20% of questions which give you 80% of conclusions.
-More questions will not be translated into significant improvement in knowledge about clients.
+Further questions make for unnecessary confusion and decrease response rate.
+You asked 20% of the questions which gives you 80% of conclusions.
+More questions will not be translated into a significant improvement in knowledge about clients.